International Students FAQs

 - What are the institutional codes for the Graduate School of Arts and Sciences?

-- What is the minimum score for TOEFL or IELTS Exam?
+- What is the minimum score for TOEFL, IELTS, or PTE Exam?

 - My TOEFL score is under 100.
 May I still apply?